 - Outreach Planning Guide for Infectious Disease Practitioners who Work with Vulnerable Populations, National Collaborating Centre for Infectious Diseases, 2012

-- Questions and Answers: Inclusive Practice in the Prevention of Sexually Transmitted and Blood Borne Infections among Ethnocultural Communities, Public Health Agency of Canada, 2014
+- Questions and Answers: Inclusive Practice in the Prevention of Sexually Transmitted and Blood Borne Infections among Ethnocultural Minorities, Public Health Agency of Canada, 2014

 - A Guide to Wise Practices for HIV/AIDS Education and Prevention Programs, Chee Mamuk Aboriginal Program, BC Centre for Disease Control, 2009

 - Tukisiviit - Do You Understand?, Pauktuutit Inuit Women of Canada, 2012 (in English and Inuktitut)

 This is one of a series of cases on the core competencies for STBBI prevention.
 View all 26 cases on the core competencies for STBBI prevention.